deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 *Now* they had to worry about leaving trace.
 Broken branches and soft needle litter could carry a track, and even if those tracks were covered…

 Humans couldn’t see the light-way by themselves.
 But they *did* know about it, called it *‘polar-eye*-zay-*shun,’* and had made glasses that could let them see it pretty good.
-And with the right *pro-*gramming, their drones and cameras could see it so well, they could see where a man had covered his trail by the pattern it made in the light-way.
+And with the right *pro*-gramming, their drones and cameras could see it so well, they could see where a man had covered his trail by the pattern it made in the light-way.
 Learning how to cover a trail without leaving *that* sign had been a big team effort.

 Little things.
 Always the little things. *Details.* Beek had known some of that before, of course—you had to be aware of little things like branch-creak and wind-taste when hunting werne.
 But to be a JETS man, you had to master details that nobody else would even think existed.
 You had to be the *best* hunters.